How To Thrive As A Digital Nomad: The Ultimate Guide

 I stick to one backpack, fanny pack, and a day bag, no matter how long the trip.
 It makes getting on planes, buses, or trains so much easier.
 Also, I recommend scanning all your important documents to cloud storage—you never know when you’ll need a copy fast.

 Not every destination is digital nomad friendly, so it’s smart to research where you’ll be most comfortable getting your work done.
-Coworking spaces have spread like wildfire, but they aren’t in every city.
+Coworking spaces abroad are expanding quickly, making it easier to find reliable places to work wherever you go

 I like to mix coworking with local coffee shops and sometimes work from my Airbnb if the WiFi is steady enough and there’s a comfy chair.